rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ## Advanced Traits

-We covered traits in Chapter 10, but like lifetimes, we didn't get to all the details.
+We covered traits in Chapter 10, but like lifetimes, we didn’t get to all the details.
 Now that we know more Rust, we can get into the nitty-gritty.

 ### Associated Types